encodis/xpants/docs/index.md

 ## Requirements

-XPants assumes that a number of additional libraries and/or applications are installed:
+XPantS assumes that a number of additional libraries and/or applications are installed:

 *   [ANT Contrib](https://sourceforge.net/projects/ant-contrib/files/ant-contrib/1.0b3/ant-contrib-1.0b3-bin.zip/download).
-XPants uses some tasks defined by ANT Contrib (particuarly the `<for>` and `<propertyregex>` tasks).
+XPantS uses some tasks defined by ANT Contrib (particularly the `<for>` and `<propertyregex>` tasks).

 *   [Saxon XSLT and XQuery Processor](https://www.saxonica.com/products/products.xml).
-XPants uses Saxon for XSLT processing.
+XPantS uses Saxon for XSLT processing.
 It's possible to not have Saxon installed, but any use of the `<apply-stylesheet>` macro will fail.
-XPants should detect and use any installation of Saxon (HE, PE or EE).
+XPantS should detect and use any installation of Saxon (HE, PE or EE).

     > NOTE: Ensure that the relevant Saxon JAR file is in ANT's classpath.
 Installing Saxon using [Homebrew](brew.sh) on MacOS will place it in a location like **/usr/local/Cellar/saxon/9.8.0.4/libexec/saxon9he.jar**.
 The simplest way to fix this is to set up a symbolic link: `$ ln -s /usr/local/Cellar/saxon/9.8.0.4/libexec/saxon9he.jar ~/.ant/lib`.